 [annnd… now cue the dramatic music]

 She wanted me to review some skin care products from their shop.
 I was all like, OK, sure, sounds fun.
+I was tired of using coconut oil for skin and being disappointed.
 Little did I know that my face moisturizing routine as I knew it was about to be forever changed.

 I tried a few different products: a peach lip balm which works beautifully, and a sandalwood goat milk handcrafted soap – smells incredible, feels totally luxurious in the shower.
 I LOVE the silky smooth feel of it.